 The works of Ugo Gattoni, Nicolas Barrome and Daniel Abensour stand out as the more refined prints, but the real fun of the show comes from the individual eccentricity that every single image possesses exclusively – Paul Loubet exudes creative lunacy whilst Vincent Godeau’s work is ordered and controlled.
 Bastonnade is a celebration of private imaginings and psychedelic invention whose content is united in its expert physical rendering and its accomplished self-stylisation.

 The show has so far toured big cities in Europe and will be continuing its journey on to Russia and the USA.
 For now, whilst we have Frenchfourch on English soil, Bastonnade must be recommended.
 With visualisations that overflow with hallucinogenic energy and inventiveness, it really is a show to enjoy with a beer in hand and in the company of others: a sociable exhibition and most definitely a solution (should you have been seeking it) to escape banality, and reawaken your own creative mischief.

-French Fourch: Bastonnade is at The Book Club until 15th September 2013, for further information visit here.
+French Fourch: Bastonnade is at the Book Club until 15th September 2013.
+For further information visit the exhibition’s website here.

 For further information about French Fourch visit here.